-Cincinnati Children’s Hospital Medical Center and the University of Cincinnati have a combined Internal Medicine and Pediatrics Residency Program.
+Cincinnati Children’s Hospital Medical Center and the University of Cincinnati Medical Center are proud to sponsor a combined Internal Medicine and Pediatrics (Med-Peds) Residency Training Program.

-The four-year residency training program enables a physician to take care of the medical problems of adults and children and to become board certified in both specialties.
+The four-year residency training program enables a physician to take care of the medical problems of adults and children, and at the conclusion of their residency to become board certified in both specialties.

-For more information about the Combined Internal Medicine / Pediatrics Residency Program, contact Caroline Mueller, MD, firstname.lastname@example.org.
+For more information about the Combined Internal Medicine / Pediatrics Residency Program, contact Jennifer O’Toole, MD, MEd at firstname.lastname@example.org or 513-584-0397.